alan541/UCC-Dissertation/README.md

 Please note that to run the full 'Dissertation Main Code', all that is needed is the original data file 'Project_pt5'.
 The other completed files are provided is case the user wished to jump forward.

-Separate code was created in google colab for analysis by Artificial Neural Networks, and this code is entitled 'Dissertation (full
+Separate code was created in google colab for analysis by Artificial Neural Networks, and this code is entitled 'Dissertation (Full Data)' and Dissertation '(Filtered Data)'.
+The files utilised directly by the former, and provided, are 'DLtrain', 'DLtest', and 'tenniste'.
+The files utilised by the latter, and provided, are 'DLMtr', 'DLmte' and 'minnotest'.

+Separate code was also created in google colab (with also some preparatory code in 'Dissertation Main Code') for the reinforcement learning test section.
+The files utilised and provided are 'RL_Probs' and 'RLw_l'.